michaelboth/EventAnalyzer/examples/memory_contention/README.txt

-This example is used to show how see memory contention via visualizing events.
+This example is used to see memory contention implicitly via visualizing events.

 Make sure to load all the event files to see them all at once in the visualizer, and align all the times to the 'Barrier' end event (instance == 0) when the visualizer asks how to align the files.